 - Projects which financially benefit an individual/s.
 Projects that provide direct financial gain to individuals are not eligible.
 For example, a project that pays individuals for their participation would not be funded.

-- Projects that are requesting replacement equipment.
-Funding is not available for replacing existing equipment.
+- Projects that are requesting replacement equipment unless clearly part of the wider project.
+Funding is not available for replacing existing equipment that is not part of the project.
 For example, buying a new printer to replace an old one would not be covered.

 - Business as usual activities.
 Routine operational activities that are part of the school’s regular functions are not eligible.
 For example, daily office operations or updating a school’s website.